smilies-polito/Veriside/README.md

 ## 🚀 What is VeriSide?

-VeriSide is based on **Verilator v5.008** and introduces enhancements to enable efficient, scalable, and direct leakage assessment of RTL designs, particularly suited for pre-silicon security evaluation of:
+VeriSide v1.0 is based on **Verilator v5.008** and introduces enhancements to enable efficient, scalable, and direct leakage assessment of RTL designs, particularly suited for pre-silicon security evaluation.
-- Cryptographic accelerators
-- AI models
-- SoCs handling sensitive data

 VeriSide enables **direct generation of Hamming Distance (HD)** and **Hamming Weight (HW)** data during simulation, avoiding the need for post-simulation VCD or SAIF parsing, which is resource-heavy and slow for large designs.